youyanggu/covid19_projections/README.md

 [covid19-projections.com](https://covid19-projections.com/)

-There are a lot of existing models out there already that attempts to make projections, but there are serious shortcomings in those models that could be improved upon.
-Here we present a model that uses machine learning to project COVID-19 deaths in the US and around the world.
+Harnessing artificial intelligence to most accurately predict infections and death totals of coronavirus (COVID-19) in the US and around the world.

+You can download the raw daily projections by clicking on the "projections" folder.

+Questions?
+Contact me on Twitter at [@youyanggu](https://twitter.com/youyanggu).